mihirchronicles/code-encyclopedia/README.md

    - **escape for special characters**: `grep -E or backslash (\)`
 </details>
 <details>
-  <summary>9.
-Search for optional patterns with grep OR:</summary>
+  <summary>Search for optional patterns with grep OR:</summary>

    - **color check**: `echo “is it grey or gray?” | grep —color “grey\|gray” or echo “is it grey or gray?” | grep —color -E “grey|gray”`
    - **spell check in your codebase (-rE recursive&Escape)**: `grep —color -rE “grey|gray” examples/`
 </details>
 <details>
-  <summary>10.
-Specify line beginning and end in patterns using grep:</summary>
+  <summary>Specify line beginning and end in patterns using grep:</summary>

    - **anchor for beginning of the line**: `grep —color “^#” app-spec.md`
    - **anchor for ending of the line**: `grep —color “,$” app-spec.md`
    - **complex anchor with wildcard phrase**: `grep —color -r “^import .* from” examples/`
 </details>
 <details>
-  <summary>11.
-Match classes of characters using bracket expressions with grep:</summary>
+  <summary>Match classes of characters using bracket expressions with grep:</summary>

    - **match a or b**: `echo abc123 | grep —color “[ab]”`
    - **range**: `echo abc123 | grep —color “[a-z]”`